Framing Lattices and Flow Polytopes: Lattice congruences and quotients

 \begin{example} Let $G$ be the graph shown on the top of ~\Cref{fig_quotients11223}.
 It is a special case of the multioruga graphs discussed in ~\Cref{sec.multipermutations}.
 The framing lattice $\scrL_{G,F}$ is the lattice of multipermutations of $11223$, with cover relations given by swapping consecutive elements~$i<j$, see~\Cref{fig.lattice_of_multipermutations}.
 There are three internal edges $e,e',e''$ (corresponding to label~2) colored yellow, red and purple from bottom to top in the figure, respectively.
 Making an $M$-move on $e$ corresponds to contracting the edges swapping $1$ and $3$ before the first appearance of $2$; these are the four yellow edges $1\mathbf{13}22-1\mathbf{31}22$, $\mathbf{13}122-\mathbf{31}122$, $\mathbf{13}212-\mathbf{31}212$, $\mathbf{13}221-\mathbf{31}221$.
 For $e'$ we contract the edges swapping $1$ and $3$ in between the first and the second appearance of~$2$ (edges colored red), while for $e''$ we contract edges swapping $1$ and~$3$ after the second appearance of $2$ (edges colored purple). \end{example}

 \begin{remark}[The multisylvester congruence] In general, doing an $M$-move on an internal edge of a multioruga graph corresponds to contracting some edges of the lattice.
-If the internal edge corresponds to label $j$ and is the $(\ell+1)$th edge from bottom to top, then the edges that are contracted are precisely those swapping any two labels $i$ and $k$ between the $\ell$th and the $(\ell+1)$th appearance of $j$, satisfying $i<j<k$. \end{remark}
+If the internal edge corresponds to label $b$ and is the $(\ell+1)$th edge from bottom to top, then the edges that are contracted are precisely those swapping any two labels $a$ and $c$ between the $\ell$th and the $(\ell+1)$th appearance of $b$, satisfying $a<b<c$. \end{remark}

-\begin{remark}[The sylvester congruence and the Tamari lattice] As we have seen in~\Cref{ex_weak_via_framing}, the weak order on permutations of $[n]$ is the framing lattice $\scrL_{G,F}$ for the oruga graph $G=\oru{n}$ with the natural framing $F$.
+\begin{remark}[The Sylvester congruence, Tamari lattices and Cambrian lattices] As we have seen in~\Cref{ex_weak_via_framing}, the weak order on permutations of $[n]$ is the framing lattice $\scrL_{G,F}$ for the oruga graph $G=\oru{n}$ with the natural framing $F$.
 Performing $M$-moves to all the lower internal edges gives rise to the lattice congruence identifying permutations $U acV bW \equiv U caV bW$ where $a < b < c$.
 This is a known lattice congruence of the weak order called the Sylvester congruence, whose corresponding lattice quotient is isomorphic to the Tamari lattice, see~e.g.~\cite[Section~2.1]{PSZ23}.
 Cambrian lattices of type $A$ can also be obtained as lattice quotients of the weak order via $M$-moves on the oruga graph.
 Cambrian lattices are indexed by a sequence $\varepsilon\in\{\pm\}^n$ consisting of plus and minuses.
 We apply one M-move for each sign, except the first and the last, in the graph $\oru{n}$.
-If the $k$th sign is $+$ (resp. $-$) then we apply an M-move on the $k$th upper edge (resp. down edge).
+If the $b$th sign is $+$ (resp.~$-$) then we apply an M-move on the $b$th upper edge (resp. down edge).
+This operation corresponds to the lattice congruence identifying permutations $U bV acW \equiv U bV caW$ (resp. $U acV bW \equiv U caV bW$) where $a < b < c$.
 The resulting framing lattice after these M-moves is isomorphic the $\varepsilon$-Cambrian lattice. \end{remark}

+\begin{remark}[Permutree lattices] In~\cite{PP18}, Pilaud and Pons introduced a lattice of permutrees associated to a sequence of symbols $\theta=\{\noneCirc{}, \downCirc{}, \upCirc{}, \upDownCirc{}\}^n$.
+This lattice interpolates between the Boolean lattice and the weak order of permutations of $[n]$, and contains the Tamari lattice and all type $A$ Cambrian lattices as particular examples.
+They showed that the permutree lattice can be obtained as a lattice quotient of the weak order by the lattice congruence identifying permutations

+As a consequence, the permetree lattice can be obtained as a framing lattice of a graph obtained by applying M-moves to the graph $\oru{n}$.
+The first and last symbols are irrelevant, and we apply an M-move for every other symbol.
+Depending on the $b$th symbol we apply an~M-move to the $b$th upper or down edge according to the following rule:

+The first connection between permutrees and triangulations of flow polytopes was discovered by Tamayo in~\cite{Tam23}. \end{remark}